mashupbots/socko/_posts/2012-06-19-spdy-netty.markdown

     response.setContent(ChannelBuffers.wrappedBuffer(content))
 {% endhighlight %}

-Writing the body to the channel after writing the response is not supported.
-I guess this is because the SPDY handlers do not have the context to correctly encode/decode binary data.
+Writing the body to the channel after writing the response is **not supported**.
+I guess this is because the SPDY encoder does not have the context to correctly encode arbitrary binary data.

 {% highlight scala %}
     // Not Supported